Austin Probate Lawyers

 Probate is a legal process in which a party must “prove” a will in a Texas court.
 In other words, a judge must accept a document as being a valid last will and testament of a person that has passed away.
 Probate can also include settling a deceased person’s estate according to the intestacy laws of Texas if that died without a will.

 Probate can be highly complex process – especially when no valid will is in place, or when a will needs is contested.
 As a result, it is common for people whose loved one has just passed away to have many questions about probate.
-If you are a Austin resident who is facing these questions, you should contact an experienced probate lawyer at Michael P. Fleming & Associates, P.C., without delay.
+If you are a Austin resident who is facing these questions, you should contact an experienced probate lawyer at Fleming Law, P.C., without delay.
 We can provide the caring and knowledgeable legal guidance and representation that you need while going through the probate process.

 What Is a Last Will and Testament?

 A last will and testament can protect your family and property in the event of your death.
 It allows you to leave property and other assets to other people or organizations.
 In your will, you can also name:

 - A person to manage the assets you leave to your loved ones